kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/action_points.md

 {% include example.html content="Ceil takes the Move action and can now move up to 35 feet.
 Since movement can be broken up, she could move 10 feet, cast a spell, move 15 feet, attack with her long sword, move 10 feet, and finally cast another spell." %}

 {% include example.html content="Ceil takes the Move action and can now move up to 35 feet.
-After using all her movement, she is effected by a power that increases her Movement Value by 2 points, granting her an additional 10 feet of movement.
+After using all her movement, she is affected by a power that increases her Movement Value by 2 points, granting her an additional 10 feet of movement.
 As long as she has AP remaining, she can take her turn again and use that extra movement." %}

 #### Aim
 Active: 3 AP